walt37/woas/README.md

 * MS Edge
 * Vivaldi

-If you change a wiki page in Woas, the `Download`-Link gets from blue to red, so you may download the wiki.
+If you change a wiki page in Woas, the `Download`-Link changes from blue to red, so you may download the wiki.

 ![](./test-blob.png)